 History match of each block achieves the requirement of numerical simulation.
-From a comprehensive view, history match in early development stage is poorer comparing to it in the late stage.
+From a comprehensive view, history match in early development stage is poorer comparing with it in the late stage.
 The dominant cause is the recording error of water cut in some oil wells.
 According to simulation result, the remaining oil distribution has been analyzed.
-Among the unswept area between production wells and faults, the
+Among the unswept area between production wells and faults, the remaining oil has been impacted by some small local structure high and fault sealing (Fig.4).